stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 ```

 <br>
-Our optimised architecture has a total of 2.7 million parameters, a step up from 1.1 million in the baseline architecture.
+Our optimized architecture has a total of 2.7 million parameters, a step up from the 1.1 million in the Baseline architecture.

 <br>
-#### Training The Updated Network
+#### Training the Updated Network

-We run the exact same code to train this updated network as we did for the baseline network (50 epochs) - the only change is that we modify the filename for the saved network to ensure we have all network files for comparison.
+We run the exact same code to train this updated network as we did for the Baseline network (50 epochs) - the only change is that we modify the filename for the saved network to ensure we have all network files for comparison.

 <br>
-#### Analysis Of Training Results
+#### Analysis of Training Results

-As we again saved our training process to the *history* object, we can now analyse & plot the performance (Classification Accuracy, and Loss) of the updated network epoch by epoch.
+As we again saved our training process to the *history* object, we can now analyze and plot the performance (Classification Accuracy, and Loss) of the updated network epoch by epoch.

-The below image shows the same two plots we analysed for the tuned network, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange) & the second show the epoch by epoch **Classification Accuracy** again, for both the training set (blue) and the validation set (orange).
+The below image shows the same two plots for this tuned network, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange), with the second showing **Classification Accuracy** for the same.

 <br>
 ![alt text](/img/posts/cnn-tuned-accuracy-plot.png "CNN Tuned Accuracy Plot")

 <br>
-Firstly, we can see a peak Classification Accuracy on the validation set of around **98%** which is the highest we have seen from all networks so far, just higher than the 97% we saw for the addition of Image Augmentation to our baseline network.
+Firstly, we can see a peak Classification Accuracy on the validation set of around **98%** which is the highest we have seen from all the networks so far, just higher than the 97% we saw for the addition of Image Augmentation to our Baseline network.

 As Dropout & Image Augmentation are in place here, we again see the elimination of overfitting.

 <br>
 #### Performance On The Test Set

-During training, we assessed our updated networks performance on both the training set and the validation set.
-Here, like we did for the baseline & Dropout networks, we will get a view of how well our network performs when predict on data that was *no part* of the training process whatsoever - our test set.
+During training, we assessed our updated network's performance on both the training set and the validation set.
+Here, like we did for the Baseline & Dropout networks, we will get a view of how well our network performs when predicting on data that was *no part* of the training process whatsoever - our test set.

-We run the exact same code as we did for the earlier networks, with the only change being to ensure we are loading in network file for the updated network
+We run the exact same code as we did for the earlier networks, with the only change being to ensure we are loading in a new network file for the updated network.

 <br>
 #### Test Set Classification Accuracy

-Our optimised network, with both Dropout & Image Augmentation in place, scored **95%** on the Test Set, again marginally higher than what we had seen from the other networks so far.
+Our optimized network, with both Dropout & Image Augmentation in place, scored **95%** on the Test Set, again marginally higher than what we had seen from the other networks so far.

 <br>
 #### Test Set Confusion Matrix

-As mentioned each time, while overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!
+As mentioned each time, while overall Classification Accuracy is very useful, it can hide what is really going on with the network's predictions!

 Our 95% Test Set accuracy at an *overall* level tells us that we don't have too much to worry about here, but let's take a look anyway and see if anything interesting pops up.